freeplane/docs/src/docs/attic/new-wiki-initiative/understanding-nodes.md

 And so on to meet your needs.

 #### Using node details
-There are three operations or actions you can perform on node details.
+There are three operations or actions you can perform on node details
+- Creating and editing node details
+- Hiding node details
+- Removing node details

-##### Create or edit node details
+#### Create or edit node details
 When a node is selected, you can create a detail for it, if none already exists, or you can edit an already-created detail.
 There are two methods to choose from.